irajwinder/VisionX/README.md

 # VisionX

-VisionX is an iOS application designed to search and explore images and videos using the Pexels API.
+VisionX iOS application designed to search and explore images and videos using the Pexels API.
 The app supports both iPhone and iPad devices and is built using UIKit with a Model-View-ViewModel (MVVM) architecture.

 ## Table of Contents
 - [Features](#features)